Kavita-Yadav/Learning-BigData/ClusterManagement/Mesos/README.md

 #### MESOS ####
 ###############

-- Yes, yet anotherr resource negotiator.
+- Yes, yet another resource negotiator.

 #### What is Mesos ?